2024 Ford F-150 Lightning driving under a bridge at night

 Get Your New Ford F-150 Lightning From Jim Burke Ford in Bakersfield, California

 Now that you know more about how to charge a Ford F-150 Lightning, why not check out some of the other great features available with this electric truck?
-Whether it’s the massive 15-inch touch screen in the cabin or the Lightning’s towing abilities that interest you, our Ford experts at Jim Burke in Bakersfield are on hand to help you.
-We can also advise you on your auto loan and leasing options to help you get behind the wheel of your new truck.
+Whether it’s the Ford F-150 Lightning configurations, interior cabin, or the towing abilities that interest you, our Ford experts at Jim Burke in Bakersfield are on hand to help you.
+We can also advise you on your auto loanĀ and leasing options to help you get behind the wheel of your new truck.
 Feel free to contact us today with any questions, or even schedule a test drive, and we’ll be happy to assist.